marzookcyril/marzookcyril.github.io/_pages/about.md

 I am Cyril, Research Engineer and Data scientist at MFGLabs Paris working on anomaly detection and LLM models.

-Previously, I worked at [Thales](https://www.thalesgroup.com/en/global/innovation/research-and-technology/) as Research Science Intern (Air traffic Optimization of CDG Airport using transformers and bidirectional GRUs) and at [Skills4all](https://www.skills4all.com/) (recommandation systems).
+Previously, I worked at [Thales](https://www.thalesgroup.com/en/global/innovation/research-and-technology/) as Research Science Intern (Air traffic Optimization of CDG Airport and conflict resolution) and at [Skills4all](https://www.skills4all.com/) (classification and recommandation systems).

 ## Research Interests